Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Since we can no longer instantiate an invalid month, we can fairly confidently remove the result from any functions like `get_english_month_name`.

-We still technically have to deal with every possible `u64`, but theoretically it has to be between 1 and 12, and if it's not, something has gone badly wrong so a panic is now in order.
+We still technically have to deal with every possible `u64` in the match statement, but theoretically it has to be between 1 and 12, and if it's not, something has gone badly wrong so I think a panic is now in order.

 ### newtype 9